nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First person is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the status message (invalid index).

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect `delete` commands to try: `delete`, `delete x`, etc. (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting a person while only some persons are shown

+    1. Prerequisites: Filter the persons list using commands such as `find` and `listdebtors`.
+One or more persons remaining.

+    1. Test cases and expected behaviours are similar to the ones above.

+### Adding a debt

+1. Adding a debt with valid inputs

+    1. Test cases: refer to UG for examples<br>
+       Expected: The corresponding debt is added to the person(s) in the list.

+1. Adding a debt with invalid inputs

+    1. Test case: `adddebt 0 d/kfc m/$10.95`<br>
+       Expected: No debt is added.
+Error details shown in the status message (invalid index).

+    1. Other incorrect `adddebt` commands to try: `adddebt 1 d/ m/5`, `adddebt 1 d/burger m/-2.5`, etc.<br>
+       Expected: Similar to previous.

+1. Adding a duplicate debt

+    1. Prerequisites: The first person in the list has a debt with description `Taxi`, money `$20.00`, date `2022-10-11`, time `00:00`.

+    1. Test case: `adddebt 1 d/Taxi m/20 date/2022-10-11`<br>
+       Expected: PayMeLah throws an error informing that there is already an identical debt belonging to the first person

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Prerequisites: PayMeLah has been launched at least once and an `addressbook.json` has been created in the `data` folder.

+   1. Test case: delete the `addressbook.json` and launch PayMeLah<br>
+      Expected: PayMeLah launches with the sample persons and debts again, and the corresponding `addressbook.json` has been created in the `data` folder.

+   1. Test case: open `addressbook.json` and delete a few random lines to corrupt the data.
+Then launch PayMeLah.<br>
+      Expected: PayMeLah launches with an empty list of persons, and `addressbook.json` is cleared to show an empty person list as well.

+   1. Test case: while PayMeLah is open, delete or modify `addressbook.json`, then execute any valid command in PayMeLah.<br>
+      Expected: PayMeLah functions normally and overwrites any corrupted data

 --------------------------------------------------------------------------------------------------------------------